nikitabhargava/MLCS_Project_2018/README.md

 # Scripts to process the raw case data-

-    Run the files in following order
+    These files are present in CaseData folder.
+Run the files in following order-

     1.  filterCases.ipynb - Filters cases from sentences folder to get cases for category 6 and 7.
 It uses bb2topic.pkl, bb2genis.pkl, caseid_date.csv.
 This generates new folder Filtered_1 and the files